fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 There are two TAs for the course who mostly help with scoring your submitted work and providing some feedback on your assignments.
 But in a 60+ person class, we're not going to be able to provide substantive comments to everyone for every assignment.
 If you ever want more feedback, PLEASE EMAIL ME and ask for it.
 I will be more than happy to chat with you about course material or how you're doing in the course.
 But with so many people in the class, YOU HAVE TO ASK.
 I hope you will!

-{% include alert.html class='danger' title='Embrace ambiguity' text="
+{% include alert.html class='info' title='Embrace ambiguity' text="
 The quizzes are mostly straightforward, but not trivial.
 The goal is to make you THINK CAREFULLY and CRITICALLY about course material.
 Sometimes I ask deliberately vague questions that don't really have a right answer because I am using the questions to highlight an important ambiguity.
 These questions won't count toward your grade, but you won't know which questions count or not when you're taking the quiz (you'll find out after).
 Because this class is about interpretation and argument, you are encouraged to debate on the discussion board ANY quiz question marked as incorrect.
 If you contribute something original to the discussion (not just, \"I agree with the last response!\"), you can get extra credit to make sure you're earning the grade you want.
 "%}